jevgenik/manuals/source/files/software/databases/databases.rst

 DuckDB
 ======
 DuckDB is an open-source **column-oriented relational database** management system.
+Is a fast in-process analytical database.
 Unlike other embedded databases (for example, SQLite) DuckDB is not focusing on transactional (OLTP) applications and instead is specialized for online analytical processing **(OLAP) workloads**